 To certify a copy online, you will need the following.
 A device capable of video-calling:

-- The device needs a video camera and microphone and internet access. - This could include your phone, tablet, laptop or desktop.
+- The device needs a video camera and microphone and internet access. - This could include your phone, tablet, laptop or deckton not want to keep them installed permanently.